mijash09/computernetwork/Nabin/Assignment_05/assignmet.md

-## Q) Capture an ID packet on wireshark.
+**Q) Capture an IP packet on wireshark.
 What is the value of each of the header fields ?
-Explain why the value is what it is .
+Explain why the value is what it is .**

 ## -> Version: IPv4 (indicated by “0100”)